dwhensley/simple-kalman/README.md

 ## The Source code

-The source code is in `src` where there is a single `main` file for each of the 3 languages.
+The source code is in `src` where there is a `main` file for each of the 3 languages.

 ### Compiling Rust